-(1) Download the whole FTP archive, in whole_FTP_archive.ZIP.
+(1) Download my whole archive of freeware, in ALL_Bird_freeware.zip.
 Un-zip this into a new folder on your own computer.
+(Note: Windows 7+ can "Extract all" for you; you won't need any utility program.)
 Then, browse through it and discard whatever you don’t want.

 (2) Enter the tree of folders at http://peterbird.name/oldFTP/ and navigate to the file(s) you want.
 Download each file that you want individually.
 (In Windows Internet Explorer, you would right-click on a file and select “Save Target As...”.)
 There is no way to download an entire folder with one command; but, see method (1) above.

-For an overview outline of the available files, see "oldFTP_READ_ME.txt ", which is plain ASCII text.
+For an overview outline of the available files, see "Bird_freeware_READ_ME.txt ", which is plain ASCII text.